 Non-commercial trials that fail to meet their targets often result in a request for further funding or may not achieve a statistically significant result.
 It is important to ensure that feasibility assessment and recruitment planning are considered during the study design and planning stage of a trial.
 For larger trials, the sponsor should consider, during the funding process, whether a feasibility or pilot study should be undertaken.
+The NIHR provides Guidance on the definition of a feasibility and pilot study and advice on which NIHR programmes fund these studies.

 The Association of Medical Research Charities and the NIHR Medicines for Children Research Network have produced Points to consider when assessing the feasibility of research.
 The US Clinical Trials Transformation Initiative (CTTI) have published a suite of Recommendations and Tools for Recruitment Planning that provide a useful framework.